-Answer: Pam, before you buy any good sized stone to place in your landscape, step back and decide exactly what you want to accomplish.
+Answer: Pam, before you buy any good-sized stone to place in your landscape, step back and decide exactly what you want to accomplish.

-Different designs will require different sizes and types to achieve the look you want – everything from small natural stone steps, or used as accent on a path or big boulders permanently placed in the landscape.
+Different designs will require different sizes and types to achieve the look you want – everything from small natural stone steps, or used as an accent on a path or big boulders permanently placed in the landscape.

 Success with Rocks and Stones